oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

-For more information about Oracle Data Network Encryption and Integrity, and for information about configuring TLS network encryption, refer to the `Oracle Database Security Guide <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=DBSEG>`__.
+For more information about Oracle Data Network Encryption and Integrity, and for information about configuring TLS network encryption, refer to the `Oracle AI Database Security Guide <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=DBSEG>`__.

 Resetting Passwords